MewsSystems/gitbook-connector-api/use-cases.md

 ## Revenue management systems

 Revenue management systems obtain information about reservations, revenue and pricing from Mews.
-And based on the data they may recommend or directly update rate prices, give future revenue estimates, predict occupancy etc. In bigger hotels, there might be more than 50k reservations in a year, so it is necessary to always limit the operations in terms of potential data size, in order to avoid timeouts, network errors etc. A recommended approach, how to implement a RMS client is described below.
+Based on the data they may recommend or directly update rate prices, give future revenue estimates, predict occupancy etc. In bigger hotels, there might be more than 50k reservations in a year, so it is necessary to always limit the operations in terms of potential data size, in order to avoid timeouts, network errors etc. A recommended approach, how to implement a RMS client is described below.
 Following these guidelines should ensure that both our servers and RMS clients are not unnecessarily overutilized.

 ### Initial data pull

 Performed once when setting up the connection, because the RMS needs to obtain historical data.
-RMS should obtain the reservations in time-limited batches using [Get all reservations](operations/reservations.md#get-all-reservations) with [Reservation time filter](operations/reservations.md#reservation-time-filter) set to `Start` \(that will give you all reservations with arrival time colliding with the selected interval\).
+The RMS should obtain the reservations in time-limited batches using [Get all reservations](operations/reservations.md#get-all-reservations) with [Reservation time filter](operations/reservations.md#reservation-time-filter) set to `Start` \(that will give you all reservations with arrival time colliding with the selected interval\).
 Size of the batches depends on size of the hotel and its occupancy, but in general **weekly batches** are recommended and should work well even for big hotels \(1000+ units\).
 In order to get reservations e.g. in the past year, RMS should call [Get all reservations](operations/reservations.md#get-all-reservations) sequentially 52 times \(one call for each week in the past year\).
 That would give RMS all reservations that have arrival within the past year.
 To obtain revenue items associated with reservations, `Items` should be set to `true` in the `Extent` parameter.

 One can take advantage of the fact that reservations are usually booked a few weeks or months in advance.
 The further in future, the lower the occupancy, so the reservation batch length may increase with the distance to future from current date.
 E.g. weekly batches can be used only for the first three months of the future year when there is higher occupancy.
 And for the remaining 9 months, monthly batches would be sufficient.
 This would reduce the operation count from 52 to 21 \(12 weekly batches + 9 monthly batches\).